Help Center/ Ubiquitous Cloud Native Service/ User Guide/ Permissions/ Example: Designing and Configuring Permissions for Users in a Company

 Example: Designing and Configuring Permissions for Users in a Company

-A company uses Huawei Cloud UCS to manage multiple clusters.
-The company has multiple functional teams responsible for permission granting, resource management, application creation, traffic distribution, monitoring, and O&M, respectively.
-Using the permissions management of IAM and UCS can achieve refined permission granting.
+A company uses UCS on Huawei Cloud to manage multiple clusters.
+The company has multiple functional teams responsible for permission granting, resource management, application creation, traffic distribution, and O&M, respectively.
+You can use IAM and RBAC for fine-grained authorization.

 Figure 1 Organizational structure